tllvvv/lz4-sgori/doc/Compression.md

 As well as the original, our modification supports different hash table address sizes, of which there are 3 types:
 1) by 2 bytes, maximum of 16 vectors by 4KB, which is the standard page size;
 2) by 4 bytes, maximum of 256 vectors by 16MB;
-3) by 8 bytes, maximum of 256 vectors by 4GB, which is more then the size limit for compression.
+3) by 8 bytes, maximum of 256 vectors by 4GB, which is more than the size limit for compression.

 The used address type is decided at runtime, depending on the input size and layout, by iterating over bvecs while filling the
 `bi_size` table.